 Theme Park Adventure is part of the core production team of ScareLA, an annual convention in Los Angeles that brings together fans and pros alike to celebrate Halloween and all that goes with it, from haunted attractions to makeup and crafts.
 We created a panel presentation for our 2014 convention called “Making Monsters”.
 It was groundbreaking, in that it featured the makeup operations heads from four of Southern California’s largest haunted attraction events – Knott’s Scary Farm, Queen Mary’s Dark Harbor, Universal Studios Hollywood’s Halloween Horror Nights, and Six Flags Magic Mountain’s Fright Fest.
 It was the first time these parks and attractions had come together in unity on one stage to represent the haunt community as a family, rather than corporate competitors; it was extremely gratifying to me as a producer at ScareLA, and the fans absolutely loved this unprecedented moment.

-Scott Ramp was the gentleman representing Fright Fest during our panel, and it was because of his and his team’s infectious enthusiasm that Johanna and I took a closer look at them – and Fright Fest – as TPA, as well as ScareLA creators.
+Scott Ramp was the gentleman representing Fright Fest during our panel, and it was because of his and his team’s infectious enthusiasm that I took a closer look at them – and Fright Fest – as TPA, as well as a ScareLA creator.
 It had been nearly two decades since I personally had visited Fright Fest.
-After getting to know Scott better, and after we were completely blown away by the supremacy of his makeup work, the course was set for us to visit Magic Mountain’s Halloween event this past season.
-Scott can absolutely be credited with bringing TPA back to Fright Fest after all this time, and we are so glad that we did; it became one of the highlights of Halloween 2014 for us!
+After getting to know Scott better, and after I was completely blown away by the supremacy of his makeup work, the course was set for me to visit Magic Mountain’s Halloween event this past season.
+Scott can absolutely be credited with bringing TPA back to Fright Fest after all this time, and I am so glad that he did; it became one of the highlights of Halloween 2014!